 - i. informed of any feasible alternatives under the waiver; and - ii. given the choice of either institutional or home and community-based services. - a.
 Procedures.
-Specify the State's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.
+Specify the state's procedures for informing eligible individuals (or their legal representatives) of the feasible alternatives available under the waiver and allowing these individuals to choose either institutional or waiver services.
 Identify the form(s) that are employed to document freedom of choice.
-The form or forms are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - The Wraparound Agency informs individuals and/or their authorized representatives of the "feasible alternatives" under the waiver and ensure they are provided with a choice of either institutional or home and community-based services during financial eligibility intake (as documented on BHSF Form LTC/CS) and at the time a waiver offer is made (as documented on the "Case Management Choice and Release of Information Form").
-This information is also reviewed with individual and/or their authorized representative at the pre-certification home visit conducted by Wraparound Agency staff prior to approval of the initial plan of care. - b.
+The form or forms are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+The wraparound facilitator informs members and their parent/guardians of the feasible alternatives under the waiver and ensure they are provided with a choice of either institutional or home and community-based services at the time a waiver offer is made (as documented on the Case Management Choice and Release of Information Form).

+b.
 Maintenance of Forms.
 Per 45 CFR §92.42, written copies or electronically retrievable facsimiles of Freedom of Choice forms are maintained for a minimum of three years.
 Specify the locations where copies of these forms are maintained.